 - Silver Tribe's Multicolor Inlay Sterling Silver Squash Blossom Necklace Set is less than $1000.00 and features sterling silver, real turquoise, black jade, red oyster shell, white and yellow mother-of-pearl, and magenta turquoise.
 The inside circumference of the necklace is 26.25 inches, and it weighs about 89 grams.
 The post dangle earrings are about 1.5 inches long.

-- Child of Wild's 24-inch Tear Drop Native American Squash Blossom Necklace is just under $3000.00.
-It features sterling silver and Royston turquoise.
-The Naja is 2.5 inches and has 12 turquoise stones on it, then there are an additional 12 teardrop turquoise stones on each side of the necklace.
+- Child of Wild's 24-inch Sky Stone Native American Squash Blossom Necklace is just under $4000.00.
+It features sterling silver and Carico Lake turquoise.
+The Naja is 3 x 2.5 inches and has 15 turquoise stones on it.

 Cuff bracelets are wonderful because they have plenty of room for large stones, color, and details you might not find on other types of bracelets.